 The Kids Advisory Board represents the most important stakeholders of all: the patients.
 Since 2006, the group, similar to a “student council” from diverse backgrounds and medical experiences, has been providing invaluable feedback on care and facilities to hospital leadership and clinical staff.
 During the design and planning phases of the Lurie Children’s facility, the Kids Advisory Board gave critical feedback about many aspects of design.
-They identified the need for “destination spots” that kids could visit during long hospitalizations, resulting in the gardens on the 11th floor, as well as the hair salon in the Family Life Center.
+They identified the need for “destination spots” that kids could visit during long hospitalizations, resulting in the gardens on the 11th floor, as well as the hair salon in the Panda Cares Center of Hope (formerly the Family Life Center).

 “When you go right to the source—your patients—you get honest, constructive and timely feedback,” says Lisa Mulvaney, Creative Arts Program Coordinator and the staff liaison to the Kids Advisory Board.
 “The kids have things to say, and they take their responsibility to represent patients seriously.”